-Target Ovarian Cancer founder and chairman Joanna Barker tells her story.
+Target Ovarian Cancer founder Joanna Barker tells her story.
 Despite the fact that her mother was already being treated for ovarian cancer, when sister Sarah began to show symptoms no-one realised it was the same disease.

 My sister Sarah’s road to diagnosis was long and convoluted, like many of the women who find they have ovarian cancer, which is why it is so important for women and their GPs to learn to recognise the symptoms and seek help as quickly as possible.

 Sarah had been feeling unwell for a while before she finally went to see her GP.
 She was told it was stress but, when her symptoms persisted, she went back to her GP and was diagnosed with irritable bowel syndrome (IBS).
 Finally things got so bad that she signed herself off sick from work – having never taken a day off in her life – and came to stay with me for a while.

 By that time her tummy was so swollen that people often asked when the baby was due.
 My mother had been suffering from ovarian cancer for four years but still none of us, not myself, my mother or her GP realised Sarah was showing signs of the same disease.